Alexander-Jessop/JoinYou/README.md

 ## Install

 A physical device connected to your computer via USB or an emulator is needed to run this application.
-To install an emulator follow this Documentation that we configured [Andriod Emulator installation guide](https://docs.google.com/document/d/1ax_QZISI5WKFNMx5ajIG7K7FdY1mqsKN4Ert_dbC-AQ/edit?usp=sharing).
+To install an emulator follow this documentation that we configured [Andriod Emulator installation guide](https://docs.google.com/document/d/1ax_QZISI5WKFNMx5ajIG7K7FdY1mqsKN4Ert_dbC-AQ/edit?usp=sharing).

-This will install all necessary packages including Expo which is critical for viewing the application.

-To run this project in ExpoGo a lightweight complied view use 'expo start'.
+To run this project you have two choice ExpoGo a lightweight complied view use `expo start`.
-This will allow you to experice all the screens of the application but will prevent you from access the emulators phone's camera and audio devices.
+This will allow you to experice all the screens of the application but will prevent you from accessing the emulator's camera and audio devices.

 To ensure a full experience of the application on the emulator download the apk from (https://expo.dev/accounts/aj-eh/projects/JoinYou/builds/3cf42e11-df9c-40ca-bef4-c69142602e0d)